zapier/visual-builder/docs/_quickstart/auth.md

 _Zapier supports a wide range of authentication schemes—select the best one for your app_

 We'll use basic auth in this sample GitHub integration to keep things simple.
-Click the _Authenticstion_ tab in Zapier visual builder, then select _Basic Auth_ from the menu.
+Click the _Authentication_ tab in Zapier visual builder, then select _Basic Auth_ from the menu.
 Zapier will create a form with input fields to collect the username and password automatically.

 > _If you want to use [OAuth](https://platform.zapier.com/docs/oauth){:target="_blank"} or another authentication scheme, check our [auth docs](https://platform.zapier.com/docs/auth) for more details and use them instead of the steps below._